currawong-project/libcw/docs/archive.md

   `var_regster_and_set()` on the output variable.
 These two operations could be combined.
   DONE: All copies of `_alloc_recd_array()` were removed and replaced with calls to `var_alloc_register_and_set()`

+- It might be useful to include `allocRecdN` in `rbuf_t` this would allow proc instances which process records to know what the max size of the incoming record array is at instantiation time - this would be a way to pass a hint to proc's that receive records as input as to the maximum expected value of `rbuf_t.recdN`.
+  DONE: rbuf_t now has `maxRecdN`.

 ### Variable Notification

 - All outputs must be set via `var_set()` call, otherwise proc's that